Updated: Mar 25

 At bigger parties where you can choose from a buffet table, there will most probably be something for you too.
 If not, nobody will notice if you don’t eat.
 Make sure that you don’t go to a party extremely hungry if you are not sure that there will be food for you too.

 Get your mind right.
 YOU decide what food you want to eat, what food is good for you.
 Nobody can force you to eat something you do not want to.
-Remind yourself why you are doing your special way of eating and it will immediately feel easier.
-Be kind to yourself.
+Keep also in mind, that you are the only person who is responsible for what you eat.
+You make the choice.

-However, also keep in mind, that people are mostly focusing on themselves and they do not care, or do not even see what other people have on their plates.
+Don't think about other people because most of them are focusing on themselves and they do not care, or do not even see what you have on your plate.

-In any case, spending time with your family and friends or celebrating are much more important than eating.
+In any case, spending time with your family and friends or celebrating are much more important than food.